LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-Afterwards the Post-Survey Should already appear and you can see it in the Agent Workspace.
+After closing the main dialogue, the Post-Survey dialog should automatically appear and visible in the Agent Workspace.

 ![post-survey](img/post-survey.png)

-Thanks to [Step 4](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-4---consumer-subscribes-to-its-own-conversations---subscribeexconversations) we get the following notification:
+Thanks to Step 4, we will receive the following notification:

 ```json
 {